 Views to the west include the rocky shoreline and the coastline to the north and south and are highly scenic.
 These views are protected from development as the entire Noyo Headlands Park is owned by the City of Fort Bragg and dead restricted for public access and passive recreation.
 Views to the east across the Mill Site are of negative and neutral quality as they are dominated by: 1) the visually degraded former log deck, which is flat and covered by a mix of gravel, asphalt, roads, and non-native plants; 2) property line fencing separating the City's Coastal Trail property from the Mill Site; and 3) distant views of urban development, the Noyo Bridge and the coast mountain range.
 The views to the north are of medium quality as the Sewer Treatment Plant and the abandoned runway are low quality visual resources that detract from the scenic quality.
-The views to the south are of the outer Noyo Harbor and Pomo Bluffs Park and are highly scenic.
-These views are protected from development as the entire Noyo Headlands Park is owned by the City of Fort Bragg and dead restricted for public access and passive recreation.
+The views to the south are of the outer Noyo Headlands Park is owned by the City of Fort Bragg and dead restricted for public access and passive recreation.
 The photos below illustrate views to the east and south which could be impacted by Mill Site rezoning.

 South Coastal Trail looking South East across property to be rezoned to Ocean Dependent zoning.
-This low scenic area may be impacted by development associated with new Coastal Dependent zoning and is analyzed in the Visual simulations section of this report.
+This low scenic area may be impacted by development associated with new Coastal Dependent zoning and is analyzed

-South Coastal Trail View across the Mill Site to the east Area zoned for Coastal Dependent Uses.
+South Coastal Trail View acroos the Mill Site to the east Area zoned for Coastal Dependent Uses.
 This low scenic area may be impacted by development associated with new Coastal Dependent zoning and is analyzed in the Visual simulations section of this report.

-South Coastal Trail View (runway) across the Mill Site to the east area zoned for Urban Reserve.
+South Coastal Trail View (runway) acroos the Mill Site to the east area zoned for Urban Reserve.

-South Coastal Trail Parking Lot looking East across the Mill Site to the areas zoned for urban reserve and Heavy Industrial.
+Couth Coastal Trail Parking Lot looking East across the Mill Site to the areas zoned for urban reserve and Heavy Industrial.
 This view is analyzed in the Visual simulations section of this report.

-Looking East from South Coastal Trail at Cemetery.
-Forground is slated for Open Space Zoning, Mid-ground is slated for Urban Reserve zoning and back ground is slated for Mill Site Employment zoning.
+Looking East from South Coastal Trail at Cemetary.
+Forground is slated for Open Space Zoning, Midground is slated for Urban Reserve zoning and back ground is slated for Mill Site Employment zoning.

-Looking North From South Coastal Trail adjacent to Noyo Point Road.
-Foreground is slated for Open Space Zoning and back ground is slated for Mill Site Employment zoning.
+Looking North From South Coastal Trail adjacnet to Noyo Point Road.
+Forground is slated for Open Space Zoning and back ground is slated for Mill Site Employment zoning.
 This view is analyzed in the Visual simulations section of this report.